11 Cool Things To Do In Astoria, Oregon

 10. Ride the Astoria Trolley

-Fun Fact: The Astoria Riverfront Trolley’s tracks are laid on the original route of the Astoria and Columbia River Railroad, which was used to transport goods from the waterfront in the early 1900s.
+Fun Fact: The Astoria Riverfront Trolley runs along tracks originally laid for the Astoria and Columbia River Railroad, which transported goods from the waterfront in the early 1900s.

 11. Discover Astoria’s Art Scene